jaodsilv/LifeHackingScripts/PromptEngineering/ClaudeProjects/ResumeTailoring/resume-optimization-commands.md

 ```
 Lists least relevant items in the Skills/Professional Skills section.
 This command should output one artifact with the list of least relevant items.
+If more than one job title is provided, the command should list the least relevant items for all job titles jointly, i.e., generating a single Resume aimed for a single position that is a combination or an intermediate of all the job titles listed.

 Options:
 - `category:string|list` - category or bullet to list least relevant items (Defaults: all categories).